telereso/kmp-core/website/index.md

 Please help us grow this project 😃 ,

-If you have an idea or wanna fix a bug , feel free to open an issue.
+If you have an idea or wanna fix a bug , feel free to open an [issue here](https://github.com/telereso/kmp-core/issues){:target="_blank"}.

 ### Thank you for the contributors!